 There were moments, more than I'd like to admit, that gave me a glimpse of what life would look like in the future.
 He was short-tempered, irrational, and a cheater.
 In my mind, I thought I could change him, and that the birth of our child would bring us closer together.
 My pregnancy was spent trying to convince myself that we would make it by playing house.
 There was no amount of cooked meals, feeding his ego, or promises that could undo the inevitable.

-After two weeks of giving birth, I was back in my family's home with a newborn.
+Two weeks after giving birth, I was back in my family's home with a newborn.
 Living together proved to be more of a burden than what it was worth.
 I was so concerned with the optics of what a family looked like that I forget I was important too.
 More fragile than ever before, I needed to be surrounded by love and kindness.

 There is no way you can fully extend love to your child without giving it to yourself first.